Learn more about UPIKE and why it is the right choice for you.

-Up to 20 scholars are selected each year.
+Up to 10 scholars are selected each year.
 After completing the bachelor’s degree at UPIKE, scholars will be automatically admitted to KYCOM if they have maintained a 3.4 cumulative and science GPA, scored a minimum of 498 on the MCAT, participated fully in program activities, and exhibited proper ethical qualities and conduct.
 Although eligible OMSP participants are exempt from going through the interview process, they must still apply through AACOMAS and submit all required application materials for the admissions cycle they are applying for.

 Applications must be received by March 1.
 Preference given to Kentucky residents.

 Submit a University of Pikeville Osteopathic Medical Scholars Program (OMSP) application for admission to the UPIKE Office of Admissions.

 • Be applying as an incoming freshmen (current high school senior)• Have a minimum 1200 on two score SAT, 1760 on three score SAT or 26 ACT• Be in the top 10 percent of graduating class or 3.50 GPA on a 4.0 scale• Be a U.S. citizen or permanent resident

 *** Applicants that meet the minimum listed test score and GPA criteria will be most competitive for an OMSP interview.
 Due to COVID related testing restrictions, applicants that do not meet the ACT/SAT test minimum requirements may still be considered for an interview.